 Ave Maria University recognizes that many students face a variety of challenges adapting to the academic requirements of a university education.
 Our Student Support staff is dedicated to supporting all our students in the pursuit of academic excellence.
 Learning support is available free of charge in the form of tutoring in all subject areas, academic counseling, and teaching study skills.

 Where?
-At “the Hub,” Ave Maria’s tutoring center on the second floor of the Student Union building.
+Ave Maria’s tutoring center on the first floor of the Canizaro Library.
 Adaptive Services are also available for students with documented disabilities.

-Student Support Services is dedicated to helping AMU students become AMU graduates!
-We offer a wide variety of support programs, services, and activities in an accessible & centralized location.
+Student Support Services is dedicated to helping Ave students become Ave graduates!
+We offer a wide variety of support programs, services, and activities in the Canizaro Library.
 These services include:

 - Advising for undeclared students